 The fact that bacteria are able to develop resistance to antibiotics has been a textbook example of evolutionary processes in action.
-Mutations and natural selection – two primary agents of change – work together to sculpt new genetic combinations allowing individuals to exploit resources unavailable to bacteria unable to resist antibiotic chemicals in their environment.
-Now you can watch a powerful illustration of E. coli evolving antibiotic resistance in a video produced by scientists at the Harvard Medical School.
+Mutations and natural selection—two primary agents of change—work together to sculpt new genetic combinations allowing individuals to exploit resources unavailable to bacteria previously unable to resist antibiotic chemicals in their environment.
+Now you can watch a powerful illustration of E. coli undergoing evolution of antibiotic resistance in a video produced by scientists at the Harvard Medical School.
 The video below shows a fascinating new way to watch bacterial strains evolve and then examine the mechanisms of the adaptive process in detail.

 What have you witnessed?
-This video is just 2 minutes long but provides a good overview of research just published in the journal Science (see reference).
-At a minimum you are seeing the origin of new gene variations – alleles – via mutations and natural selection acting on the phenotypes – the physical products – of those mutations.
+This video is just 2 minutes long but provides a good overview of research just published in the journal Science (see reference below).
+At a minimum you are seeing the origin of new gene variations—alleles—via mutations and natural selection acting on the phenotypes—the physical manifestations—of those mutations.

-The initial colony of bacteria introduced onto the huge petri plate lacked the ability to resist antibiotics.
+The initial colony of bacteria introduced onto the edges of the huge petri plate lacked the ability to resist antibiotics.
 They were able to survive in the agar at the ends which had no antibiotic but in the next “lane” of agar there was enough antibiotic to kill the bacteria.
-Any bacteria that found a way to survive in the second lane could free themselves – at least for a while – from the competition for diminishing resources in the first lane and find themselves in a resource rich region with fewer competitors.
+Any bacteria in the initial population that experienced a genetic change that allowed it to survive in the second lane could free themselves – at least for a while – from the competition for diminishing resources in the first lane and find themselves in a resource rich region with fewer competitors.
 Hence, evolving the ability to resist the antibiotic would be a favorable change for these bacteria.

-Each time a bacteria divides it must copy its genome but in doing so they always make some mistakes – mutations.
-After a day or two billions of bacteria have colonized the outer lanes of the large petri dish.
-Collectively, those bacteria also contained billions of mutations.
-Most of those mutations would have been negative (either lethal or reduced their efficiency in some way) or neutral and so had no effect on the success of the bacteria.
+Each time a bacteria divides it must copy its genome but in doing so they always make some mistakes—mutations.
+After a day or two, billions of bacteria have colonized the outer lanes of the large petri dish.
+Collectively, those bacteria have experienced billions of mutations.
+Most of those mutations would have been negative (either lethal or reduced their efficiency in some way) or neutral and therefore had little effect on the success of the bacteria.
 Some may have helped the E. coli compete better for the limited resources in the first lane.
 Of the billions of mutations only a few occurred in genes that provided some individual bacteria the ability to survive in the presence of the small amount of antibiotic in the second lane.
 Those bacteria were free to move into the second lane and begin to take advantage of the resources available there.
 As this new colony grew into the second lane the colonies would have continued to accumulate more mutations.
 Again, most were negative or neutral but some of those mutations conferred even greater capacity of the bacteria to resist antibiotics allowing those bacteria to move into the third lane.

 This same pattern of continued mutations and natural selection continues allowing mutations that provided greater ability to resist antibiotics to accumulate thus allowing additional area with more resources to be invaded.